5 Most Expensive Mistakes of Food Start-ups (…and how to avoid them!)

-Over the last three years of working with Start-ups and smaller CPG firms (and 27 years prior to that working with Fortune 1,000's...), I've noticed than many of the firms I've worked with, either as clients or students, have made (or were going to make...) many of the same critical business mistakes.
+Over the last 5 years of working with Start-ups and smaller CPG firms (and 27 years prior to that working with Fortune 1,000's...), I've noticed that many of the firms I've worked with, either as clients or students, have made (or were going to make...) many of the same critical business mistakes.

 Often, I've been able to help them avoid these costly errors, but in some cases, it was simply too late.
 Regrettably, a couple of companies didn't make it -- but in each case, I could point back to one or more of these transgressions.
 So what are they?

 There's nothing wrong with learning by doing --but it sure can be expensive!!
 The retail food and CPG industries are some of the most efficient and well-established businesses in the country.
 If you want to be part of it, you should 'go to school' before you invest your 401K in trying to sell the next BBQ Sauce out there.
 And I don't mean get an MBA --that's not going to help a small business.
 Start with your Associations and trade shows --the Fancy Food Shows, EXPO East and West, Food Marketing Institute, etc. Attend and see what's out there --some of them can be expensive --but remember, the knowledge you will gain will save you tenfold as you start your own business.